ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcGIS-Pro/ArcGIS-Pro-References.md

 Determines whether to calculate the distance using a planar (flat earth) or a geodesic (ellipsoid) method.

 -   **Planar**—Planar measurements use 2D Cartesian mathematics to calculate length and area.
 The option is only available when measuring in a projected coordinate system and the 2D plane of that coordinate system will be used as the basis for the measurements.
--   **Geodesic**—The shortest line between two points on the earth's surface on a spheroid (ellipsoid).
+-   **Geodesic** (Harversine)—The shortest line between two points on the earth's surface on a spheroid (ellipsoid).
 Therefore, regardless of input or output projection, the results do not change.

 >##### Note:
 >